Students interested in a career in this field have two degree choices at SLIS:

 MLIS Required Courses:

-- LIBR 203 Online Social Networking: Technology and Tools
+- LIBR 203 Online Learning: Tools and Strategies for Success

 - LIBR 285 Research Methods in Library and Information Science